 The Palms has quite the resume when it comes to its nine restaurants and food court.
 The resort features a 24/7 cafe with a late-night menu and a buffet that serves all three meals as well as brunch for Sundays.

 Here are a few of the top restaurants and dining places at the Palms:

-The best bonus of the my BoardingPass rewards card that players use at the Palms is the fact it is active for all 20 Station Casino properties.
+The best bonus of the BoardingPass rewards card that players use at the Palms is the fact it is active for all 20 Station Casino properties.

 Cardholders earn points for casino play, horse and sports wagers, and poker.
-But your points and status credits also pile up on everything you spend money on at any Station resort, including restaurants, bars, concerts, bowling alleys, movie theaters, hotel stays and spa experiences.
+But your points and status credits also pile up on everything you spend money on at any Station resort, including restaurants, bars, concerts, bowling alleys, movie theaters, hotel stays, and spa experiences.

 Membership is free to join at any of the Station Casino resorts.

-The entry level status is called Preferred.
-From there, cardholders climb levels into Gold, Platinum, President and Chairman.
+The entry-level status is called Preferred.
+From there, cardholders climb levels into Gold, Platinum, President, and Chairman.
 Points are accumulated from January 1 to June 30, and from July 1 through December 31.
 You keep your status for the remainder of the six months, plus the next six.

 The higher levels earn resort and cruise discounts, plus other privileges and free play.
 These cards are very similar to the rewards cardholders use at casinos on the Strip, like the Flamingo or Lagasse’s Stadium at the Palazzo.